Kaliko525-tech/RPS_Project/README.md

 creating a function called 'getComputerChoice',

-does it need parameters? a number randomly chosen between 0-2? or 1-3?
+does it need parameters? a number randomly chosen between 0-2.

 how to randomly select a string = use a switch statement/trying not to cheat and just copy an answer, gonna figure out how to randomly select a case in the switch statement, will revise this before implementing.

-use getnumber *-- research
+use math.floor(Math.random()*3) // thought iwas called get number but this is what we want. math.random will get a number between 0 and 1, but will always be below one. so we use math.floor to round it down. we then times the math random function to give a number close to what we want.

+choice is stored in a variable called 'computerSelection'

 needs to be a variable? yes.

 store and return string selected.

 step 2:

 create a function called 'getPlayerChoice' that creates a prompt window. use 'prompt(enter text here)'.

 regex for prompt = (rock\paper\scissors/i) <-- something like that will go over it later.